 Well, it certainly helps to have a good story; you might be running a one-shot or beginning an official WotC campaign, or perhaps you’re just making it all up as you go along (if this is the case, you’re far braver than I!).
 You’ll also need to decide if you’re adopting the Theatre of the Mind approach or using a more tactile maps and minis system.
 I prefer the latter, but both are valid choices.
 So once you’ve got all that settled, it’s time to think about what goes on behind the screen (if you’re using one that is).

-Here are some D&D essentials that I couldn’t DM without.
+Following the recent release of the spectacular D&D Essentials Kit, here are some D&D essentials that I couldn’t DM without.

 In many RPGs, D&D included, the DM or GM or whatever you’re calling yourself—I always liked “they-who-must-be-obeyed”—sits behind a game screen.
 This has the primary function of allowing a bit of secrecy and affording an element of mystique to proceedings.
 It is also a great place to keep all those useful pieces of information and rules references that eventually, hopefully, might become second nature.